MIDYEAR OUTLOOK 2018

 Early this year we slightly upgraded our gross domestic product (GDP) forecast, as tax cuts should improve personal and business spending.
 Add the government spending package signed earlier this year and the benefits of increased lending capacity (from recent financial deregulation), and we’re looking at significant fiscal tailwinds.
 We continue to believe that the combination of these forces will result in GDP growth of up to 3% for the U.S. in 2018.

 We believe that the global growth story will continue, with an expectation of 3.8% GDP growth for the world economy, thanks to new fiscal policies and improved business vitality.
 We continue to expect the U.S. economy to remain a primary driver, aided by the anticipated higher growth trajectory of emerging markets, while international developed markets may lag.
 Primary risks to our global and U.S. economic forecasts include an unexpected rise in inflation, a substantial increase in trade friction, or a policy mistake.

-LPL Research forecasts returns of 8–10% for the S&P 500 Index (including dividends), with earnings growth the primary driver.
-The S&P 500 may be well positioned to generate earnings growth at or near double-digits in 2018 thanks to a combination of better economic growth and potentially lower corporate tax rates, despite some possible downward pressure on profit margins from higher wages.
-Risks to our stock market forecast include Congress failing to pass a tax agreement, a potential policy mistake by a central bank, and political uncertainty around the midterm elections.
+We expect returns of 10% or higher for the S&P 500 Index (including dividends), with earnings growth the primary driver.
+The S&P 500 may be well positioned to generate mid-teens or better earnings growth in 2018 thanks to a combination of steady economic growth and better corporate profits, thanks to the new tax law.
+Although we do expect volatility to increase, in the context of steady economic growth and strong corporate profits, we see the potential for further stock gains in the second half of 2018.
+Risks to our stock market forecast include potential negative impacts on companies’ profit margins due to wage increases, geopolitical risks and trade tensions, and political uncertainty around the midterm elections.